jaimesimns/jaimesimns.github.io/projects.md

 * [Crossing out Queers](https://sites.google.com/view/crossingoutqueers/home); A final project for HIST 5705, to discuss the history of the Purge in Canada.

-* [History and DH Roundtable](https://sites.google.com/view/historydhroundtable/home); a website for a roundtable discussion on our uses of Digital Humanities within our historical research, presented at the Carleton Underhill Graduate Colloquium
+* [History and DH Roundtable](https://sites.google.com/view/historydhroundtable/home); a website for a roundtable discussion on our uses of Digital Humanities within our historical research, presented at the 2021 Carleton Underhill Graduate Student Colloquium

 * [Jamming with our MRE/MRPs](https://sites.google.com/view/jamming-with-mres/home); a project created for the 2021 Heritage Jam at Carleton University